Elena Anaya

 Elena Anaya Gutiérrez (born 17 July 1975) is a Spanish actress.

 She garnered public recognition in Spain for her performance in Sex and Lucia (2001), which also earned her a nomination to the Goya Award for Best Supporting Actress.
 She starred in The Skin I Live In (2011), for which she won the Goya Award for Best Actress.
 She is also known for her roles as one of Dracula's brides in Van Helsing (2004), the Spanish tourist in Room in Rome (2010) and Doctor Poison in Wonder Woman (2017).

 Early life

 Anaya was born in Palencia, Spain.
 She is the youngest of three children.
 Her mother, Elena (Nena), is a housewife who later owned a boarding house in Palencia.
 Her father, Juan José Anaya Gómez (1934–2011), was an industrial engineer.

 Career

 Anaya moved to Cádiz to train as an actress, after which she landed roles in África and Familia.

-She first received international attention in 2001 for her role in the sexually explicit drama Sex and Lucía.
+She first received international attention in 2001 for her role in the sexually explicit drama Sex and Lucia.
 She also had a small part the year after in Almodóvar's Talk to Her.

 Her best-known Hollywood film role was as Aleera, one of Dracula's brides in 2004's Van Helsing.
 That same year, Anaya was named as one of European films' Shooting Stars by European Film Promotion.

 In 2006, Anaya appeared in Justin Timberlake's music video for his single, "SexyBack".